 and the convergence criterion $\delta$~\cite{BFS}

 where $\lambda_1$ is the largest eigenvalue of the transition matrix $T$, and the two simulation sets presented in Figure~\ref{fig1} refer to the 10 and 20 components of the Potts model.

 The parameter $\Delta$ is well defined for models for which we have an exact solution for DoS, such as the Ising model in one and two dimensions.
-In our case with unavailable exact DoS, we replace the unknown exact DoS values with the final DoS values $g(E_n;t_f)$ from simulations.
+In our case with an exact DoS that is not available, we replace the unknown exact DoS values with the final DoS values $g(E_n;t_f)$ from the simulations.
 Time is measured in units of single-spin flip events.
 It can be seen that $\Delta$ decreases inversely with time, as shown by Liang~\cite{Liang}, and the control parameter $\delta$ decreases in the same way~\cite{BFS}.
 It should be noted that the $\delta$ convergence criterion can be used without knowledge of the DoS function and at any time step in the simulation.

-The $1/t$ dependence appears to be the optimal protocol for changing the algorithm parameter $f$~\cite{Bel-Per-2,Liang-2,BFS} in the last simulation steps.
+The $1/t$ dependence appears to be the optimal protocol for changing the algorithm parameter $f$~\cite{Bel-Per,Liang-2,BFS} in the last simulation steps.
 The fast convergence of the DoS in the initial simulation steps to the neighborhood of the exact DoS is still not understood, although the Wang-Landau algorithm is widely used.